kenamarit/2d-tilemaps-unity-tutorial/README.md

 - Create an empty folder called 'Player'
 	- Drag and Drop the 'AnimationClips' and 'AnimationSprites' folders into the 'Player' folder

-- Drag-and-drop the PlayerController.controller file into the 'Player' folder.
+- Drag-and-drop the 'PlayerController.controller' file into the 'Player' folder.

 - On the 'PlayerRenderer' gameObject, add a 'Sprite Renderer' component and an 'Animator' component
 	- For the 'Sprite Renderer' component, select 'witch static00' as the Sprite.